Tools for success

 See: Student Support Advisers

 Sometimes you just need a break.
 Get involved with UOW Wellbeing, a program that aims to help you maintain a healthy, happy life balance.
 Take a meditation or yoga class, or grab something to eat from the breakkie bar.

 UOW also provides a free and confidential counselling service, available five days a week to assist you with personal, study or work related difficulties.
 Counselling can involve identifying and choosing between options, learning new skills to cope with problems, gaining a greater understanding of what is occurring, or being supported while recovering from a significant life event.

 The UOW Security Service supports a safe and secure campus environment with trained a licensed security officers who can respond in an emergency, or assist with first aid, lost property, and after-dark escorts.
 They operate 24 hours a day, seven days a week.

 WILL I MAKE FRIENDS?

-UOW students come from all walks of life, so no matter who you are, or what you’re interested in, there is sure to be a group you can join to find your people.
+UOW students come from all walks of life, so no matter who you are, where you're from, or what you’re interested in, there is sure to be a group to suit your interests.
 A good place to start is to check out UOW’s 125 clubs and societies that cover everything from different sports and hobbies to study areas and cultures.